markus-zzz/zzzconsulting-website/_posts/2020-04-25-sigrok-usb-dev.markdown

 If you are so inclined you might now wonder what kind of digital circuitry it would take to build a USB device.
-Common sense says this would be a rather major undertaking so it seems wise to begin with some preparatory considerations.
+Common sense says this would be a rather significant undertaking so it seems wise to begin with some preparatory considerations.

 ### ULX3S setup